+1. For the following items, please check the category that best applies to you:

+Your current school setting (select one): Urban Rural Suburban Your current school type (select one): Private Public Parochial Your current school level (select one): Elementary Middle High

+- 2. Please fill in the blank: How many years have you been a school counselor? - 3.
+Estimate the number of homeless students in your school.
+Please check the range that best fits (if you are not sure, take your best guess!):

+Training

+1. Have you received training to work with homeless students (no training, some training, or extensive training)?
+Rate this item on a scale from 1-5, 1 being no training, 5 being extensive training:

+No training 1-----5 Extensive training

-1. For the following items, please check the category that best applies to you: Your current school setting (select one): Your current school type (select one): Your current school level (select one): Urban Private Elementary Rural Public Middle Suburban Parochial High 2.
-Please fill in the blank: How many years have ve you been a scho ol counselor?
-Tr Estimate the number of homeless students in take your best guess!): 01-56-10 aining Have you received training to work with hor this item on a scale from 1-5, 1 being no tra No training 12 11-15 16-25 26-35 meless students (no ining, 5 being external) 236-45 46-55 55+ o training, some trainersive training: ning, or extensive training)?
-Rate 2.
-If you marked a 2, 3, 4 or 5, please answer the receive training?
-Check all that apply.
-Graduate school In-service training while at my school Required professional development ou Voluntary professional development ou Other: tside of school ion (if not, move on to the next section): Where did you
+- 2. If you marked a 2, 3, 4 or 5, please answer the following question (if not, move onto the next section): Where did you receive training?
+Check all that apply. - \\\\ Graduate school - \\\\ In-service training while at my school - Required professional development outside of school - \\\\\ Voluntary professional development outside of school - \\\\ Other: \\\\\

+Knowledge

-Kı nowledge For the following items, please rate your knowledge on a scale from 1-5, 1 meaning that you have no knowledge and 5 meaning that you have extensive knowledge No knowledge 1 Extensive knowledge The McKinney-Vento Act The registration policies for homeless students entering your school The role(s) of the local homeless liaison for your school The role of the State Coordinator for homeless services The transportation requirements for homeless students under the McKinney-Vento Act The emotional and personal/social issues (e.g., feelings of isolation, difficulty making friends, embarrassment) faced by homeless students in schools The educational issues that homeless students face in school (i.e., the academic issues) 2.
+1. For the following items, please rate your knowledge on a scale from 1-5, 1 meaning that you have no knowledge and 5 meaning that you have extensive knowledge

+No knowledge 1-----5 Extensive knowledge

+- \\\\ The McKinney-Vento Act - \\\\ The registration policies for homeless students entering your school - \\\\ The role(s) of the local homeless liaison for your school - \\\\ The role of the State Coordinator for homeless services - \\\\ The transportation requirements for homeless students under the McKinney-Vento Act - \\\\ The emotional and personal/social issues (e.g., feelings of isolation, difficulty making friends, - embarrassment) faced by homeless students in schools - \\\\ The educational issues that homeless students face in school (i.e., the academic issues) - 2.
 Do you know the location of homeless shelters near the school where you work?
-Please check the category that best applies to you.
-I know none of them I know some of them I know all of them There are no shelters near my school.
-3. Can you identify the students who are homeless on your caseload?
-Please check the category that best applies to you.
-I can identify none of them.
-I can identify some of them.
-I can identify all of them.
-There are no homeless students on my caseload.
-4. Do you know where homeless students in your school reside?
-Please check the category that best applies to you.
-I know where none of them reside.
-I know where some of them reside.
-I know where all of them reside.
-There are no homeless students in my school.
-In terventions What types of programs/interventions do you provide to homeless students and parents?
-Check all that apply.
-I have not provided any services or interventions.
-Tutoring Parent consultation Referrals to community resources Parent education workshops Provided workshops/training for teachers Teacher consultation Classroom guidance Community partnerships Career exploration Mentoring program Behavioral skills training Academic support IEP planning Small group counseling 504 planning Individual counseling Advocating for homeless students Communication with shelter staff Postsecondary planning Shelter visits College planning Home visits Other (please specify): After-school programs
+Please check the category that best applies to you. - \\\\ I know none of them. - I know some of them. - I know all of them. - There are no shelters near my school. - 3.
+Can you identify the students who are homeless on your caseload?
+Please check the category that best applies to you. - \\\\ I can identify none of them. - \\\\ I can identify some of them. - \\\\ I can identify all of them. - \\\\ There are no homeless students on my caseload. - 4.
+Do you know where homeless students in your school reside?
+Please check the category that best applies to you. - I know where none of them reside. - I know where some of them reside. - \\\\ I know where all of them reside. - \\\\ There are no homeless students in my school.